 We welcome the decision of the Supreme Court and are deeply relieved that people seeking asylum here will not be handed over to an authoritarian regime, putting them at more risk of abuse and exploitation.

 We are proud to have been one of the first claimants to bring this historic legal challenge, in solidarity with the thousands of people threatened with removal to Rwanda.

 This policy would have experimented with people’s lives and the public’s money, with no evidence that it would act as a deterrent to other people seeking asylum.

 The UK was one of the founding signatories of the Refugee Convention, an international treaty created in the aftermath of World War II to ensure that any person could be offered protection from persecution, wherever they come from.

 Today’s Supreme Court ruling has helped to reinforce that commitment, but there is much more work to be done.

-First, the government must abandon this policy altogether, rather than simply repeating its mistakes by seeking a similar agreement with another country.
+First, the government must abandon this policy altogether, rather than simply repeating its mistakes by legislating against this decision or by seeking a similar agreement with another country.